-Indigenous Australian academic and activist Lilla Watson, opened the conference on Sunday night with an insightful keynote which focused on the widespread effects of colonialism and intergenerational trauma.
+Indigenous Australian academic and activist Lilla Watson, opened the conference on Sunday night with an insightful keynote on the widespread effects of colonialism and intergenerational trauma.

 “The events of colonialism have severely disrupted the lives of Aboriginal Australians, and this is evidenced by high suicide rates, poor social and physical wellbeing, incarceration rates, among many other issues which pervade Australia’s Indigenous communities,” Ms Watson said.

 According to Watson, governmental policies still fail to recognise the importance of land for Australia’s Indigenous people and ultimately exemplify a Western bias towards the fundamentals of Indigenous culture.